-Compulsory A-Level or I-Level: Two subjects from Mathematics or English or Maltese AND
+Compulsory A-level or I-level: 2 subjects from Mathematics, English, Maltese.

-Compulsory: A pass at SEC/O-Level in the subject that is not presented at A-level or I-level
+Applicants need to be in possession of a pass at SEC/O-Level in the subject that is not presented at A-level or I-level.

 Other Entry Requirements